 3. Find a place to live

 You probably won’t be able to rent long-term accommodations before moving to Germany.
 The best option is to find an Airbnb for the first month or two and look for an apartment in the meantime.

 Depending on the location, finding a suitable place might take several weeks.
 In cities like Munich and Berlin, the competition for housing is high.

 Also read: Best websites to find apartments in Germany.

 4. Manage and plan your financials

 Which costs do you need to think of when moving to Germany?
-Don’t forget about your travel costs to get here, it can be quite pricey too.
+Don’t forget about your travel costs to get here; it can be pretty pricey.

+It is also worth considering aspects like pension, taxes, and investments.
 Can your pension be transferred to Germany?
 Will your investments be affected by your relocation?
 Which tax will you pay in the new country?
-If you are a student you don’t need to question this.
+If you are a student, you don’t need to question this.

-If you reside in Germany you are required to have health insurance.
-Your insurance from home country won’t work here.
+If you reside in Germany, you must have health insurance.
+Your insurance from your home country won’t work here.

 You also need European insurance for your car, if you have one.